mariaelenaguer/mariaelenaguer.github.io/Research.md

  <details>
 <details>
 <summary>Abstract</summary>
-<pre>$ Forecasting the adoption of technological innovations is difficult but potentially impactful, <br>
+<pre> Forecasting the adoption of technological innovations is difficult but potentially impactful, <br>
  particularly in rural lowincome communities worldwide.
 This paper tests a novel method to measure <br>
  mobile money adoption by employing behavioral measures to elicit preferences for saving or remitting <br>
  using mobile money.
 I link these game decisions to individual-level mobile money administrative <br>